simonguest/testrepo/README3.md

 This is a test with GH desktop client - another test How does it deal with merge conflicts?
 This is an update made on the server!!!

+This file has been edited to test rebasing.